nf-core/tools/nf_core/pipeline-template/{{cookiecutter.name_noslash}}/README.md

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->
 **{{ cookiecutter.name }}** is a bioinformatics best-practise analysis pipeline. {{ cookiecutter.description }}

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It comes with docker containers making installation trivial and results highly reproducible.
+It uses containers from [BioContainers](https://biocontainers.pro/) making installation trivial and results highly reproducible.

 <!-- TODO nf-core: Add full-sized test dataset and amend the paragraph below if applicable -->
 On release, automated continuous integration tests run the pipeline on a full-sized dataset on the AWS cloud infrastructure.
 This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.
 The results obtained from the full-sized test can be viewed on the [nf-core website](https://nf-co.re/{{ cookiecutter.short_name }}/results).